-The AUX UVLO holds off both the low-side and high-side GaN power FETs if the AUX voltage is below the AUX UVLO voltage.
+The AUX UVLO blocks the INL pin from turning on the low-side GaN power FET and blocks the INH pin from turning on the high-side GaN power FET if the AUX voltage is below the AUX UVLO voltage.
+[Figure 7-3](#) shows the AUX UVLO blocking operation.
 The AUX UVLO voltage is set higher than the BST UVLO voltage so the high-side GaN power FET can be operated when the low-side GaN power FET is operating.
 The voltage separation between the AUX UVLO voltage and BST UVLO voltage accounts for operating conditions where the bootstrap charging of the BST-to-SW capacitor from the AUX supply is incomplete.
 The AUX UVLO voltage hysteresis prevents on-off chatter near the UVLO voltage trip point.